hemantksingh/messup-learn/Security/Threat Modelling.md

 # Threat Modelling

 [Threat Modelling](https://cheatsheetseries.owasp.org/cheatsheets/Threat_Modeling_Cheat_Sheet.html) is a structured approach of identifying and prioritizing potential threats to a system, and determining the value that potential mitigations would have in reducing or neutralizing those threats.
+Essentially it is trying to find answers to the following [questions](https://www.youtube.com/watch?v=VbW-X0j35gw&ab_channel=OWASPFoundation):

+* What are we working on?
+* What could go wrong?
+* What are we going to do about it?

 ## Threat model development